geopython/pygeoapi/docs/source/data-publishing/ogcapi-coverages.rst

 Connection examples
 -------------------

-rasterio
+Rasterio
 ^^^^^^^^

 .. note::
-   Requires Python package rasterio
+   Requires Python package Rasterio

-The `rasterio`_ provider plugin reads and extracts any data that rasterio is capable of handling.
+The `Rasterio`_ provider plugin reads and extracts any data that Rasterio is capable of handling.

 .. code-block:: yaml